truest.me

 What it's like to be a Employment Specialist

-Days tend to mix one-on-one client work with employer outreach.
+Days mix one-on-one client work with employer outreach.
 You're doing intake assessments, building resumes, role-playing interviews, scouting employers willing to hire your population, and providing on-the-job support after placement.
 Caseload sizes vary widely by funding source and program model.

 The collaboration piece is constant.
 You're working with case managers, vocational rehab counselors, employers, family members, and sometimes parole or treatment teams.
 The hardest part is often the gap between client readiness and employer expectations, and a lot of the job lives in bridging it patiently.